avineshwar/secretgrind/README.md

 4.4 Taint after main() and before exit() may differ, and that is why Secretgrind displays both by default.
-But you can tell Secretgrind to display only one of them:
+But you can tell Secretgrind to display only one of them through options *--summary-main-only=yes* or *--summary-exit-only=yes*:

-		[me@machine ~/examples] secretgrind --summary-verbose=yes --file-filter=/home/me/examples/tainted.txt ./test tainted.txt
+		[me@machine ~/examples] secretgrind *--summary-main-only=yes* --summary-verbose=yes --file-filter=/home/me/examples/tainted.txt ./test tainted.txt
 		[me@machine ~/examples] ...

 		==123== [TAINT SUMMARY] - On end main():